lidavidm/reduct-redux/README.md

    exist.
 (Just copy an existing JSON file and edit its title/name.
 To preserve continuity of what aliens appear, try to copy the chapter immediately preceding the new chapter.)
-1. Run the following script: `bash automate.sh PATH/TO/XLSX/FILE.xlsx
+1. Run the following script: `bash automate.sh PATH/TO/XLSX/FILE.xlsx`.
+Again, this must be run from the same terminal as previously.

+   If you're running this and have previously set it up, run `source venv/bin/activate` first.

    It might spit out warnings about not being able to import things - this is caused by the rows in the spreadsheet that just contain